How to be a good community manager

 Four tactics to good community management

 So what are your responsibilities and how can you excel in them.
-Here is a great starting point for you to embrace your ‘community manager’ role and achieve business success.
+Here is a high starting point for you to embrace your ‘community manager’ role and achieve business success.
 And that’s something we all want!

 Be a good Strategist!

 As a good community manager, you are responsible for increasing engagement and business value.
 You are the owner of the Yammer network.
-So rather than trying to be everywhere at once and do everything in solo, strategize and utilise the network around you.
+So rather than trying to be everywhere at once and do everything in solo, strategise and utilise the network around you.

 Find your people!

 Get people on your team who are already using the platform and finding their work life is now easier.
-These people may not always be the loudest in the room but if you seek them out, they will definitely be your biggest change champions, promoting their new way of working.
+These people may not always be the loudest in the room, but if you seek them out, they will be your biggest change champions, promoting their new way of working.
 They will be your biggest supporters and make your job easier.
 Seek them out.